Newsday

 After the crash, this boat behaved bizarrely.
 At a time when many

-mariners saw the fireball in the sky and rushed to give assistance, this
+mariners saw the fireball in the sky and rushed to give assistance,

 boat went straight out to sea at a fast clip even as debris fell behind